-With Microsoft’s announcement that SharePoint 2010 workflows will be retired starting August 1, 2020, the race is on to transition to Power Automate.
+Since Microsoft has retired SharePoint 2010 workflows as of August 1, 2020, the race is on to transition to Power Automate.
 How should organizations start planning for this transition?
 And what does this mean if you still have classic SharePoint sites?

-Here at ShareGate, we’ve been hearing a lot of questions from concerned customers about the impact this will have on their environments—especially since ShareGate Desktop, our SharePoint administration tool, includes a built-in workflow report.
+We’ve been hearing a lot of questions from concerned customers about the impact this will have on their environments—especially since our SharePoint administration tool includes a built-in workflow report.
 So we decided to create a recap with all the important info you need to know if your organization is still using classic SharePoint workflows.

 This announcement has the biggest (and most immediate) impact on organizations using SharePoint 2010 workflows in SharePoint Online.